-To perform this analysis the following data (reconstruction) are needed: Plio-Pleistocene deep ocean time series of benthic δ^{13} C and δ^{18} O, all available atmospheric δ^{13} CO2 from ice cores and late Pleistocene surface ocean (planktic) δ^{13} C, and estimates on the variability in the δ^{13} C signature from carbonate rock weathering and volcanic CO2 outgassing.
+To perform this analysis, the following data (reconstruction) are needed: Plio-Pleistocene deep-ocean time series of benthic δ^{13} C and δ^{18} O, all available atmospheric δ^{13} CO2 from ice cores and Late Pleistocene surface-ocean (planktic) δ^{13} C, and estimates on the variability in the δ^{13} C signature from carbonate rock weathering and volcanic CO2 outgassing.
 These data are described in detail in this subsection.

-2.1.1 Plio-Pleistocene deep ocean time series
+2.1.1 Plio-Pleistocene deep-ocean time series

-Due to the large volume of the Pacific ocean whole ocean changes in δ^{13} C are to a first order approximated with benthic δ^{13} C data from the deep Pacific.
-Under this premise a deep Pacific δ^{13} C stack consisting of six sediment cores (Lisiecki, 2014) illustrates the variability in oceanic δ^{13} C over the last 3 Myr (Figure Fig. 1b), which is in its long-term variability, but with higher short-term scatter and a by 0.1% lower long-term mean, nicely matched by δ^{13} C from ODP846 (Mix et al., 1995a; Shackleton et al., 1995), which is also one of the cores contributing to the stack.
-This core ODP846 (3307 m water depth, 91°W close to the equator) extends further back in time and is used here as published in Poore et al. (2006) in order to cover a 5 Myr long time window (Figure Fig. 1b).
+Due to the large volume of the Pacific Ocean, whole-ocean changes in δ^{13} C are approximated to a first order with benthic δ^{13} C data from the deep Pacific.
+Under this premise, a deep Pacific δ^{13} C stack consisting of six sediment cores (Lisiecki, 2014) illustrates the variability in oceanic δ^{13} C over the last 3 Myr (Fig. 1b), which is in its long-term variability, but with higher short-term scatter and a lower long-term mean by 0.1 ‰, nicely matched by δ^{13} C from ODP846 (Mix et al., 1995a; Shackleton et al., 1995), which is also one of the cores contributing to the stack.
+This core, ODP846 (3307 m water depth, 91° W close to the Equator), extends further back in time and is used here as published in Poore et al. (2006) in order to cover a 5 Myr long time window (Fig. 1b).

-Stacking of cores always introduces a smoothing effect.
-Therefore, the width of the data distribution of the both time series converge to each other ($\sigma \approx 0.20$), if a 5-points-running mean is applied to the ODP846 data (Figure Fig. 1c), which in its raw data is more widely distributed ($\sigma = 0.26$).
-Both deep Pacific δ^{13} C time series contain significant power in periods longer than 100 kyr in their wavelets (Figure Fig. 1d,e), not only around 405-kyr (\sim 500-kyr in the last 1 Myr), but also in-between the eccentricity bands (\sim 200-kyr periodicities).
-While the latter variability is not known from orbital forcing, it has already been detected before in terrestrial sediments of the early Paleocene, and might be a sub-harmonic of the 405-kyr periodicity (Hilgen et al., 2020).
-Alternatively, this power might be related to the 173-kyr periodicity, an amplitude modulation of the 41-kyr of obliquity, which is also found in the Miocene-Pliocene of Asian monsoon (Zhang et al., 2022) and in total organic carbon during the Mesozoic and Cenozoic (Huang et al., 2021).
-Power in periodicity in-between 100 and 405 kyr during the last 5 Myr are also contained in previous wavelet analysis of so-called benthic δ^{13} C mega-splices, but they have never been discussed in more detail (De Vleeschouwer et al., 2020; Westerhold et al., 2020).
+The stacking of cores always introduces a smoothing effect.
+Therefore, the width of the data distribution of both time series converges ($\sigma \approx 0.20\%$) if a five-point running mean is applied to the ODP846 data (Fig. 1c), which in its raw data is more widely distributed ($\sigma = 0.26\%$).
+Both deep Pacific δ^{13} C time series contain significant power in periods longer than 100 kyr in their wavelets (Fig. 1d, e), not only around 405 kyr (~ 500 kyr in the last 1 Myr), but also in between the eccentricity bands (~ 200 kyr periodicities).
+While the latter variability is not known from orbital forcing, it has already been detected in terrestrial sediments of the early Paleocene and might be a sub-harmonic of the 405 kyr periodicity (Hilgen et al., 2020).
+Alternatively, this power might be related to the 173 kyr periodicity, an amplitude modulation of the 41 kyr of obliquity, which is also found in the Miocene-Pliocene of the Asian monsoon (Zhang et al., 2022) and in total organic carbon during the Mesozoic and Cenozoic (Huang et al., 2021).
+Power in periodicity between 100 and 405 kyr during the last 5 Myr is also contained in previous wavelet analysis of so-called benthic δ^{13} C mega-splices, but it has